pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/deploying-on-google-appengine.rst

 Summary of develop/deploy cycle
 -------------------------------------

-Download the Bottle GAE Scaffold to the target folder (the same one target folder used above) and unzip it.
+Download the Flask GAE Scaffold to the target folder (the same one target folder used above) and unzip it.

-The instructions below are for Unix, we assume that `bottle_gae` and `venv` are in the same target folder.
+The instructions below are for Unix, we assume that `flask_gae` and `venv` are in the same target folder.
-Start in your target folder (the folder containing both venv and bottle_gae).
+Start in your target folder (the folder containing both venv and flask_gae).

 #.
 Activate the Python 2.5 virtual environment